 Domain Expertise

 Some data annotation projects require domain experts to be part of the annotation workflow.
 Otherwise, the dataset they deliver might not be precisely labeled.
 For example, if you’re working on a medical imaging system that trains on medical datasets, you need trained annotators capable of differentiating tumors, fractures, and other anomalies.
+Which are tasks that go far beyond basic entity recognition or general image annotation services.
+The right vendor will also have the tools and workflows to handle domain-specific edge cases with precision.

 A quick way to check if the vendor has the required expertise is through their portfolio and case studies.
 If they’ve worked on a similar project in your industry, they are most likely a good fit compared to others.
-Otherwise, follow what our clients do — assess the vendor through a PoC.
-Then, decide if they live up to their marketing pitch.

 Scalability & Turnaround Time

 Most companies innovating with AI/ML models start with a simple prototype, which their vendor has no issue annotating.
-But as they grow, they need to annotate objects with diverse complexities and types.
+But as they grow, they need to annotate objects with diverse complexities and types, whether that means scaling up image or video annotation workloads.

 And that’s where operational limits, if any, start to show.
 With changing requirements, some data labeling vendors struggle to cope, resulting in costly delays.
 Worse, if they fail to adapt to new requirements, you will need to seek a different provider and adapt to a new workflow all over again.

-One giveaway is vendors who delay starting a project because they lack resources.
+So, how do you spot scalability issues BEFORE you start a project?
+A clear giveaway is vendors who delay starting a project because they lack resources.
 Also, you might want to reconsider your option if the vendor charges more to prioritize your project.

 “Make sure your vendor can clearly explain how they run their process and back up any promises they made.”